-Note: You are currently viewing documentation for Moodle 3.2.
-Up-to-date documentation for the latest stable version of Moodle is probably available here: Using Book.
+Note: You are currently viewing documentation for Moodle 2.8.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Using Book.

 In addition to the links in the table of contents, you may move through the book using the arrows located to the top-left and bottom-left of the content.